Lodged by the Supreme Administrative Court

 If so, is it contrary to Article 49, Article 52 and Article 54 TFEU for national law not to allow an entity from another Member State, when relocating its place of business or place of management to the Czech Republic, to claim a tax loss incurred in that other Member State?

-The CJEU ruled that:
+The Court of Justice ruled that:

-1/ Article 49 TFEU must be interpreted as meaning that a company incorporated under the law of a Member State, which transfers its place of effective management to another Member State without that transfer affecting its status as a company incorporated under the law of the first Member State, may rely on that article for the purposes of contesting a refusal in the second Member State to defer losses prior to that transfer.
+1. Article 49 TFEU must be interpreted as meaning that a company incorporated under the law of a Member State, which transfers its place of effective management to another Member State without that transfer affecting its status as a company incorporated under the law of the first Member State, may rely on that article for the purposes of contesting a refusal in the second Member State to defer losses prior to that transfer.

-2/ Article 49 TFEU must be interpreted as not precluding legislation of a Member State which excludes the possibility for a company, which has transferred its place of effective management and, as a result, its tax residency to that Member State, from claiming a tax loss incurred, prior to that transfer, in another Member State, in which it has retained its registered seat.
+2. Article 49 TFEU must be interpreted as not precluding legislation of a Member State which excludes the possibility for a company, which has transferred its place of effective management and, as a result, its tax residency to that Member State, from claiming a tax loss incurred, prior to that transfer, in another Member State, in which it has retained its registered seat.

-The judgment of the CJEU of 27 February 2020, C-405/18, can be found here.
+The judgment of the Court of Justice of 27 February 2020, C-405/18, can be found here.

 The Supreme Administrative Court lodged a request for a preliminary ruling concerning the interpretation of Articles 131 and 146 of Council Directive 2006/112/EC on the common system of value-added tax in a case concerning the refusal of the tax authorities to exempt from value-added tax various supplies of goods to a destination outside the European Union by the resolution No. 8 Afs 252/2016-60 of 28 March 2018.